Best Of17 min read

 Try M1 Finance

-M1 Finance sits in a fascinating middle ground between robo-advisor and self-directed brokerage, and it's probably the most underrated pick on this list for serious student investors.
-The core concept is "Pies" — visual portfolio templates you build by selecting stocks and ETFs and assigning percentage weights.
-Automatic rebalancing keeps your allocations on target as you keep adding money over time.
+M1 Finance sits in that sweet spot between robo-advisor and self-directed brokerage, and it's probably the most overlooked pick on this list for serious students.
+The whole thing revolves around "Pies" — visual portfolio templates you customize by picking stocks and ETFs and assigning percentages.
+Automatic rebalancing keeps your allocation on track as you keep adding money.

-There's a $100 minimum to start investing (the only real barrier here), but once you're in, the experience is genuinely impressive for a free platform.
+There's a $100 minimum (the only real barrier here), but once you're in, the experience is genuinely impressive for a free platform.
 No trading commissions, no management fees on standard accounts.
-You build a custom portfolio and then basically forget about it — deposits auto-invest according to your Pie weights.
-Set it up on a Sunday night, go back to studying, check in a month later.
-That's the M1 Finance experience.
+You build a custom portfolio, deposits auto-invest according to your percentages, and you basically forget about it until you check in a month later.
+That's the M1 experience.

 Key Features: